Matthew Morrison at Bush Hall

 West Side Story Medley provides a nice injection of pace, courtesy of some marvelously sustained bongo work, and just because Bush Hall doesn’t provide much of a stage to jive on, don’t for a moment think that stops Morrison from pulling it off.

 You’d have to be a real cynic not to enjoy tonight’s set, and Morrison too, who never comes off as anything other than completely earnest about his joy of music.
 “Hopefully this last song gets you out the door with a smile on your face,” he says, grinning before ending with the timeless Singin’ in the Rain.
 Mission accomplished.

-For further information on Matthew Morrison and future events visit here.
+For further information and future events visit Matthew Morrison’s website here.

 Listen to It Don’t Mean a Thing here: